kevinkutoane/inhouse-africa-tech/blog/ai-for-smes.md

----
-layout: post
-title: "How AI Can Help Small Businesses Scale"
+# How AI Can Help Small Businesses Scale

-author: "Kevin Kutoane"
-date: 2025-09-16 09:00:00 +0200
-categories: [AI, Business]
-tags: [AI, SMEs, automation]
----
+*Published on September 16, 2025*

 The word "scaling" often brings to mind massive investments, huge teams, and complex operations—things that seem out of reach for a small business.
 But what if we told you the secret to scaling isn't just about throwing more people or money at the problem, but about working smarter?